phyver/GameShell/README.md

 ![Illustration inspired by the game](art/illustration-small.png)

-GameShell (gsh) is the outcome of thinking how to best teach the basics (and slightly more) of using a shell to first year students at the université Savoie Mont Blanc.
+Teaching first-year university students or high schoolers to use a Unix shell is not always the easiest or most entertaining of tasks.
+GameShell was devised as a tool to help students at the [Université Savoie Mont Blanc](https://univ-smb.fr) to engage with a *real* shell, in a way that encourages learning while also having fun.

-The original idea, due to Rodolphe Lepigre, was to run a standard bash session with an appropriate configuration file that defined "missions" which would be "checked" in order to advance in the game.
+The original idea, due to Rodolphe Lepigre, was to run a standard bash session with an appropriate configuration file that defined "missions" which would be "checked" in order to progress through the game.

 Here is the result...

-Do not hesitate to send us you remarks, questions or suggestions about GameShell.
-We are particularly interested in any new mission you might create!
+Feel free to send us your remarks, questions or suggestions by opening [issues](https://github.com/phyver/GameShell/issues) or submitting [pull requests](https://github.com/phyver/GameShell/pulls).
+We are particularly interested in any new missions you might create!

-GameShell released under the [GPLv3](https://www.gnu.org/licenses/gpl-3.0.en.html)

 NOTE
 ====